LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

    yes

 Next, type the query to be debugged.
-For examples, using the ``family`` example in the Logtalk distribution compiled for debugging:
+For example, using the ``family`` example in the Logtalk distribution compiled for debugging:

 .. code-block:: text